onflow/flow-go/language.md

 ### Arrays

 Arrays are mutable, ordered collections of values.
-All values in the array must have the same type.
+All values in an array must have the same type.
 Arrays may contain a value multiple times.
 Array literals start with an opening square bracket `[` and end with a closing square bracket `]`.

 ```typescript
 // an empty array